 Watch how a package room works:

 4. Offer amenities that residents really want

-Amenities like a fully equipped gym, rooftop pool, and gaming room are excellent, but at the end of the day, they’re just bells and whistles.
+Amenities like a fully equipped gym and a rooftop pool are excellent, but at the end of the day, they’re just bells and whistles.
 The apartment amenities that residents really want have changed over the years.